vukics/cppqed/doc/quantumdata.rst

 (:math:`A` being an observable and :math:`\rho` the density operator of the system), to write code only for the density-operator case, and fall back to this in the state-vector case as well, by calculating a dyad from the state vector.
 This is, however, extremely wasteful, since usually not all the matrix elements of :math:`\rho` are needed for calculating the average, furthermore, for large dimensionality this solution may become outright unaffordable in terms of memory.

-The solution adopted to this problem in C++QED is represented by the class :class:`~quantumdata::LazyDensityOperator`, which provides a common interface for all the four cases :class:`~quantumdata::StateVector`, :class:`~quantumdata::DensityOperator`, and their non-orthogonal versions, to calculate quantum averages from their data.
-The "laziness" is constituted by that in the case of state vectors, only those elements of the density operator are calculated that are asked for.
+The solution adopted to this problem in C++QED is represented by the class :class:`~quantumdata::LazyDensityOperator`, which provides a common interface for all the four cases :class:`~quantumdata::StateVector`, :class:`~quantumdata::DensityOperator`, and their non-orthogonal counterparts, to calculate quantum averages from their data.
+The "laziness" means that in the case of state vectors, only those elements of the density operator are calculated that are asked for.

 .. py:module:: LazyDensityOperator.h
    :synopsis: Defines LazyDensityOperator abstract interface

 .. class:: quantumdata::LazyDensityOperator

-  :ref:`template parameters <quantumdataTemplates>`: RANK; inherits publicly from :class:`DimensionsBookkeeper`
+  ``template <int RANK>`` (cf. :ref:`template parameters <quantumdataTemplates>`); inherits publicly from :class:`DimensionsBookkeeper`\ ``<RANK,true>``

   This class is totally inmutable, all its member functions being constant.